-Position the subassembly in the seal plate bore, and cover it with a clean tissue.
+Position this subassembly in the seal plate bore with the sealing face up, and cover it with a clean tissue.
 Use your thumbs to press the seat into the bore.
 Apply equal pressure on opposite sides of the seat until it is fully seated in the bore.
 Remove the tissue and inspect the seal face to ensure that it is clean and dry.
 If cleaning is necessary, use clean tissue to wipe lightly in a circular pattern.